 Forgiveness is simple but yet complex.
-As a victim of bullying, I was never able to fully heal from my experiences until I learned and started practicing this.
+As a victim of bullying, I was never able to fully heal from my experiences until I learned and started practicing forgiveness.
 I have found out the hard way that not forgiving the mean girls did absolutely nothing positive for me, but instead gave them more power over me.
-Their actions in the past was affecting how I was moving forward into my future.
+Their actions from the past were affecting how I was moving forward into my future.

-I did not become angry as some do when they withhold forgiveness, but had guilt about holding onto a grudge.
-Within this time, the past and current actions of my peers who were bullying me, seemed to hurt more and more everyday.
-The following summer when I had no contact with these individuals, the pain of not forgiving them continued to grow.
+I did not become angry as some do when they withhold forgiveness, but I had guilt about holding onto a grudge.
+Both the past and current actions of my peers who were bullying me, seemed to hurt more and more every day.
+The following summer, when I had no contact with these individuals, the pain of not forgiving them continued to grow.
 Even when I wasn’t around the bullying, I was giving power to the mean girls over me by not forgiving them.
 I was giving them the response that they wanted me to have.

 I tend to subconsciously think that Christ died just for those who are morally good.
 The truth is – He didn’t.
-He died for Hitler, Queen Mary the first, that family member that I have a broken relationship with, my best friend that I love dearly, my friends, myself, AND those who have hurt me!
+He died for that family member that I have a broken relationship with, my best friend that I love dearly, my friends, myself, AND those who have hurt me!
 If He can forgive all of those individual sins, then what is stopping me from forgiving the mean girls?
-Selfishly I think, if I can’t forgive my enemies how could God ever forgive me?
+Selfishly I think, if I can’t forgive my enemies, how could God ever forgive me?
 I’m really not any different from them.

 Forgiving is not admitting that what your enemy did to you was okay, or that it did not hurt.
 It is simply not holding on to their actions anymore.
-You are not obligated to become friends with them and does not give the other person permission to repeat their actions.
+Forgiving others does not mean you are obligated to become friends with them, and it does not give the other person permission to repeat their actions.

-Forgiving those who bully you does not guarantee that you will no longer be hurt by them.
-Holding a grudge will absolutely do no good to you.
-Most likely the one who is personally bullying you has been through the same thing themselves and takes the pain that they have and uses it to hurt others.
+Forgiving those who bully you does not guarantee that you will no longer be hurt by them but holding a grudge will absolutely do you no good.
+Most likely the person bullying you has been through the same thing themselves and takes their pain and uses it to hurt others.
 Those who have been hurt, tend to hurt others.
 As a part of bullying awareness, we need to talk about the power of forgiving the bullies because if we don’t forgive them, even if they did not seek forgiveness, what does that show about your character?

 - Start praying for your enemy.